DePuy ASR Hip Implant Recall

 The DePuy ASR™ Hip Implant System is a metal-on-metal design, which by today’s standard, is viewed as less than optimal.
 After time, metal parts can wear, causing small metal particles to shed.
 Doctors have been treating more and more of these cases and these systems have been recalled.
 Data shows that approximately 12% of patients who received the ASR needed to have revisionary surgery 5 years after surgery.
 Revisionary surgery was also required for 13% of patients who received the ASR total hip replacement.

 At Handler, Henning & Rosenberg LLC, our defective medical device attorneys fight for just compensation on behalf of those who have been injured.
 As one of the largest firms in the area, we have the experience and resources to devote to your case.
-We are available 24/7 to take your calls and can meet with you in our offices, located in Lancaster, York, Hanover, Harrisburg, or Carlisle.
+We are available 24/7 to take your calls and can meet with you in our offices, located in Carlisle, Hanover, Harrisburg, Lancaster, or York.

-Begin a free case evaluation with our firm today to learn more about your legal options.
+Begin a free case evaluation with our Pennsylvania personal injury law firm today to learn more about your legal options.
 Contact Handler, Henning & Rosenberg LLC at (888) 498-3023 to take the first step in your case.

 What Exactly Is an ASR Device?